 N202 Beadle Center

-Dr. Erin Sayer is an Assistant Professor of Practice and the Chief Academic Advisor and Recruiter for Biochemistry working with Arts and Sciences students and a subset of our Agricultural Sciences and Natural Resources students.
-Dr. Sayer has been at UNL since 2002.
+Dr. Erin Sayer is an Assistant Professor of Practice and the Academic Advisor and Recruiter for Biochemistry working with Arts and Sciences students and a subset of our Agricultural Sciences and Natural Resources students.
+Dr. Sayer has been at the university since 2002.
 She spent over a decade as the Coordinator for Pre-Professional Advising and most recently was in the School of Biological Sciences before she joined Biochemistry.
-She lives about an hour from campus on a 160 acre “farm” of native Nebraska grasses and wildflowers, where she enjoys time outdoors with husband and young girls.
-Her interests in addition to student services include: Family, Cooking, Camping, and both Active and Passive Engagement in a wide variety of sports.

 N208 Beadle Center